About Us

 A Passion for the Power of Stories

-Today, May’s family and collaborators are working to fulfill her original vision by expanding access to the collection beyond folklore researchers and universities to include individual storytellers, K-12 educators, creative writers, artists, and anyone wishing to be inspired by the world’s tales of old.
+Today, May’s family and collaborators are working to fulfill her original vision by expanding the collection into a fully-fledged digital library and widening its reach to include individual storytellers, K-12 educators, creative writers, artists, and anyone wishing to be inspired by the world’s tales of old.

 The Tales Online Team